Red Velvet Cake (Two Layers)

 This cake has even more going for it than its startling color.
 It's light textured and delicious, too.
-This recipe comes from a longer article about red velvet cake, and the fabled Neiman Marcus cookie hoax.
+This recipe is from an article about the origin of red velvet cake and the fabled Neiman Marcus cookie hoax.

 Red Velvet Cake Tips

 - Don't be tempted to shorten the shortening/sugar creaming time.
 Cake texture will be far better, and you can mix up your cocoa and food coloring while the mixer is running.

 - Mixing the cocoa with the food coloring is the best way to get uniform color in the cake.
 On my first test cake, I sifted the cocoa together with the flour, twice, and still came up with little cocoa-colored whorls in the finished cake.

 - Yes, red food coloring does stain, so use glass utensils rather than plastic.
 And be careful not to spill.

 - The recipes I found on the Internet came up about fifty/fifty as far as the amount of red food coloring they called for -- some with one ounce, the rest with two ounces.
 Let me just say this: The cake with one ounce of food coloring was a very dark pink.
 The cake with two ounces (1/4 cup, or 4 tablespoons) was RED.